 Step 4.
 Name the value "EnableFrameServerMode".
 Double-click it and set the value to "0".

 Add the same setting here, right-clicking the "Platform" key and adding a DWORD value with the name "EnableFrameServerMode" and the value "0".

-Finally, having your videos frozen on your PC, phone or camera can be a frustrating and mind boggling experience.
-However, most of the times, these issues can be addressed and solved by following the guidelines as elaborated in this guide.
+Finally, having your videos frozen on your PC, phone or camera can be a frustrating and mind-boggling experience.
+However, most of the time, these issues can be addressed and solved by following the guidelines as elaborated in this guide.